Learning Audio-Visual embedding for Person Verification in the Wild: Result Analysis

 About 20 hard samples were selected from the VoxCeleb1-H dataset for t-SNE dimensionality reduction visualization analysis.
 It can be seen from Fig.\ref{fig:tsne} that each diagram of a single modality can easily find 5-6 outliers.
 But our network is more robust to these outliers.
+This phenomenon well demonstrates the robustness of the proposed network.